bibleup/wordpress/readme.txt

 BibleUp transforms Bible references on a webpage into links and the makes the corresponding text accessible via a flexible and highly-customizable popover.

 == Description ==
-[**BibleUp**](https://bibleup.netlify.app/) is a web tool that makes text of Bible references on a webpage easily accessible when hovered or clicked.
+[**BibleUp**](https://bibleup.netlify.app/) is a configurable web tool that makes the text of Bible references on a webpage easily accessible when hovered or clicked.<br>
-BibleUp transforms all Bible Reference on a page into hyperlinks, hovering or clicking on these links will display the corresponding Bible text via a feature-rich popover.
+BibleUp transforms all Bible Reference on a page into hyperlinks, hovering or clicking on these links will display the corresponding Bible text via a feature-rich and highly customizable popover.<br><br>

-With **BibleUp**, the text of Bible references can be looked up easily without having to switch to a different tab or app.
+With **BibleUp**, Bible references can be looked up easily without having to switch to a different tab or app.

 > **Note:**
 > This is the official WordPress plugin for BibleUp and it relies on the development of [BibleUp Core](https://github.com/bibleup/bibleup).
-> We use third-party service to provide for the regulated distribution of essential [files](https://www.jsdelivr.com/package/npm/@bibleup/bibleup).
+> We use a third-party service to provide for the regulated distribution of essential [files](https://www.jsdelivr.com/package/npm/@bibleup/bibleup).
 The use of this plugin requires your consent to the [Terms & Policies - jsDelivr](https://www.jsdelivr.com/terms).
 No personal data is collected.

 ## Features 💡